darrenjw/djwhacks/latex/streaming/content.md

 * Note that for a collection of new design points, $x_1^\star, x_2^\star,\ldots$, (eg. a grid of points of interest) and associated matrix of covariances with the observed design points, $K$, then the conditional expectation for the new vector of values is just
 $Ky^\star$
 where $y^\star = Qy$.
-* Similar tricks can give the pointwise variances.
+* Similar tricks can give the point-wise variances.

 # Toy example